jnozzi/cocoadev.com/markdown/CantAccessStructMember.md

 *There's no evidence anywhere in your code that you've created an [[NSMutableArray for     stuList to point to.
-Do you have, elsewhere in your code, something resembling     classList[perNum].stuList=General/[[NSMutableArray alloc] init]?
-If not, you may be finding that     j==0 because you're calling a method on a nil object (the result of a method call to a nil object is nil by definition in General/ObjectiveC).
+Do you have, elsewhere in your code, something resembling     classList[perNum].stuList=[[NSMutableArray alloc] init]?
+If not, you may be finding that     j==0 because you're calling a method on a nil object (the result of a method call to a nil object is nil by definition in ObjectiveC).
 *I also have a...philosophico-stylistic question for you.
 Why are you using C structs to organise your data when you could be using Cocoa's wonderful modelling classes everywhere?
-Why not replace your Class struct with an General/NSDictionary or a custom class?
+Why not replace your Class struct with an NSDictionary or a custom class?

 ----

 Yes, you're never alloc/initting your mutable array.

-If you're hellbent on using structs, instead of something General/NSObject-derived ( which I think is your best option ) you should write a constructor function, something like:
+If you're hellbent on using structs, instead of something NSObject-derived ( which I think is your best option ) you should write a constructor function, something like:

 void Classes_init( Classses *instance )
 {
   instance->classID = 0;
-  instance->stuList = General/[[NSMutableArray alloc] init];
+  instance->stuList = [[NSMutableArray alloc] init];
-  instance->stuData = General/[[NSMutableArray alloc] init];
+  instance->stuData = [[NSMutableArray alloc] init];
 }

 void Classes_destroy( Classes *instance )